Erith Urban District Council Tramways

 Erith Urban District Council Tramways operated a passenger tramway service in Erith between 1905 and 1933.

 History

 Erith Urban District Council launched this tramway system to connect with the London County Council network at Plumstead.

-Services started on 26 August 1905 with tramcars purchased from Brush Electrical Engineering Company.
+The service was brought into being by the passing of the Erith Tramways and Improvements Act 1903, which authorised the construction of 6 mi of track.
+Construction began in 1904 and on 26 August 1905 trams began running along a 4+3/4 mi route with tramcars purchased from Brush Electrical Engineering Company.

 Routes

-The main route ran from Abbey Wood to Belvedere and Erith, where it split into two short branches - one along Bexley Road (now the A220 road) and one towards Slade Green (now the A206 road).
+The main route ran from Abbey Wood to Belvedere and Erith, where it split into two short branches – one along Bexley Road (now the A220 road) to Northumberland Heath and the other to North End via the Crayford Road (now the A206 road).
+There was a connection to the Bexley system at Northumberland Heath, but there was no connection to the London system until after the creation of the London Passenger Transport Board in 1933.

 Closure

-The services were taken over by London Passenger Transport Board on 1 July 1933.
+The service between Erith and North End was closed in 1910 due to poor revenues.
+The remaining service was taken over by London Passenger Transport Board on 1 July 1933.